 If you want to build a real estate business that generates consistent income, there is one habit that matters more than any other: protecting and executing a daily 2-hour prospecting block.
-It’s the engine behind every top producer’s business, and it’s the activity most struggling agents skip, shorten, or skip entirely.
+It’s the engine behind every top producer’s business, and it’s the activity most struggling agents skip, shorten, or abandon entirely.

 Ask any top-producing real estate agent what drives their business, and they will eventually get to the same answer: consistent daily prospecting.
 Not social media posts.
 Not redesigning their website.
 Not attending another training seminar.
 Prospecting — the act of reaching out to potential clients, having conversations, and setting appointments — is the single highest-value activity in a real estate agent’s day.

 Yet the vast majority of agents don’t do it.
-According to the National Association of Realtors, the median gross income for REALTORS® was $55,800 in 2023, and most agents worked an average of 35 hours per week.
+According to the National Association of REALTORS®, the median gross income for REALTORS® was $55,800 in 2023, and most agents worked an average of 35 hours per week.
 But here’s the critical question: how much of that time was spent on income-producing prospecting versus administrative busywork, social media scrolling, and “getting ready to get ready”?
 For most agents, the honest answer is painful.

 The 2-hour prospecting block is the antidote.
 It’s a non-negotiable, time-blocked window — typically in the morning — where you do nothing but reach out to potential buyers and sellers.
 No email.
 No social media.
 No paperwork.
 Just conversations.
 And when you commit to it daily, it transforms your entire business.